It is particularly popular with busy people because it saves you a lot of time.

-Stackable or similarly shaped containers will help optimize space in your refrigerator, freezer, or work bag.
+Stackable or similarly shaped containers will help optimize your refrigerator, freezer, or work bag space.

-Food safety is an important but overlooked component of meal preparation.
+Food safety is an essential but overlooked component of meal preparation.

-Cooking, storing, and reheating food to the proper temperature can prevent food poisoning, which affects approximately 9.4 million Americans each year.
+Cooking, storing, and reheating food to the proper temperature can prevent food poisoning, affecting approximately 9.4 million Americans each year.

 Here are some government-approved food safety guidelines:

 - Be aware of proper temperatures: Make sure you keep your refrigerator at 40 ° F (5 ° C) or below and that your freezer is at 0 ° F (-18 ° C) or below.